MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/Deaths/Reasons/Bawk's Deaths.md

 30. Died to the Glitch Earthquake
 31. Died to Uthal and Kazaan
 32. Hit the ground too hard (after being dropped by a massive bird)
+33. Executed by Sal the Slaad in showcase to Thistle's Patron